Aoraki / Mount Cook: Local climate

 Aoraki / Mount Cook receives substantial orographic precipitation throughout the year, as breezy, moisture-laden westerly winds dominate all year-round, bringing rainclouds from the Tasman Sea with them.

 Annual precipitation around the mountain ranges varies greatly as the local climate is dominated by the eastward movement of depressions and anticyclones from across the Tasman Sea.
 The Aoraki / Mount Cook massif is a major obstacle to the prevailing westerly winds as they push depressions and associated cold fronts of moist air from the subtropics in the northwest against the mountain range.
 As the air rises towards the peaks, it expands and cools, and forms clouds.
 Rain and snowfall are often heaviest around the 1200 m level and can last for several days if the front is slow-moving.

-As a result of the local weather patterns, the western slopes of Aoraki / Mount Cook can receive well over 10000 mm of annual precipitation, whereas the nearby Mount Cook Village, only 15 km south of the mountain receives 4484 mm of rain or snowfall.
+As a result of the local weather patterns, the western slopes of Aoraki / Mount Cook can receive well over 10000 mm of annual precipitation, whereas the nearby Mount Cook Village, only 15 km south of the mountain, receives 4484 mm of rain or snowfall.

 While the weather on the eastern side of the mountain is generally better, rain or snow can quickly become widespread on that side as well if the wind turns to the south or southeast.
 This brings with it a rapid drop in temperature and poor visibility, adding to the difficult climbing conditions on Aoraki / Mount Cook.

-Temperatures at the mountain's base in the Hooker Valley around 800 m range from -13 C to 32 C, and generally fall just over 1 °C for every 200 metres of altitude.
+Temperatures at the mountain's base in the Hooker Valley around 800 m range from -13 C to 32 C, and generally fall just over 1 °C (1.8 °F) for every 200 m of altitude.

 From about 1000 m and higher, semi-permanent snow and ice fields exist during winter.
 Winter and spring are usually less settled than summer and autumn.
 Anticyclones often bring days of settled weather in summer, or clear cold conditions in winter with severe frost.